 November 15, 2016 | beesleya

-Phase IV of Improvement Project Underway
+Phase IV of Improvement Project Complete

-Beginning in January 2017, the library embarks on phase four of a renovation plan to update the building, make the library accessible to all users and to fulfill our core values of Relevance, Access, Integrity and Leadership.
+Beginning in January 2017, the library embarked on phase four of a renovation plan to update the building, make the library accessible to all users and to fulfill our core values of Relevance, Access, Integrity and Leadership.

 The Patron Service Improvement Project Phase IV will accomplish the following: